-Earn up to 100,000 bonus points plus new perks with these Southwest credit card offers | CNN Underscored
+Last chance to earn up to 100,000 bonus points with these Southwest credit card offers | CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

 With planes back in the skies again, there’s a very good chance you’re thinking about your next vacation.
-Fortunately, Southwest just launched its highest-ever sign-up bonus on all three of its personal credit cards, as well as some new card benefits, which means you can pick up a nice chunk of points and some cool new perks all at the same time.
+Fortunately, Southwest recently launched its highest-ever sign-up bonus on all three of its personal credit cards, as well as some new card benefits, which means you can pick up a nice chunk of points and some cool new perks all at the same time.
+But these offers are slated to end on Dec.
+7, so you’ll need to move fast if you want to grab one of them.

-Or if you have a small business, right now you can earn 80,000 bonus points with the Southwest® Rapid Rewards® Performance Business Credit Card after you spend $5,000 on purchases in the first three months, or 60,000 bonus points with the Southwest® Rapid Rewards® Premier Business Credit Card after you spend only $3,000 on purchases in the first three months.
+Or if you have a small business, you can earn 80,000 bonus points with the Southwest® Rapid Rewards® Performance Business Credit Card after you spend $5,000 on purchases in the first three months, or 60,000 bonus points with the Southwest® Rapid Rewards® Premier Business Credit Card after you spend only $3,000 on purchases in the first three months.

 Southwest’s points are consistently worth about 1.4 cents each when you redeem them for the airline’s cheapest “Wanna Get Away” fares, which means 100,000 bonus points are worth roughly $1,400 toward Southwest travel.
 Plus, the points could potentially help earn you the coveted Southwest Companion Pass®, and if you do, it could be good all the way through the end of 2023.